underware-gg/pistols-64/README.md

 ```sh
 ./start_fight
 ```
-it wraps a command string "fight the man" which triggers the call from `TheOrugginTrail` world to the `Pistols64` world.
+It wraps a command string "fight the man" which triggers the call from `TheOrugginTrail` world to the `Pistols64` world.